geodynamics/pylith/docs/user/examples/magma-2d/step01-inflation.md

 ```{include} step01_inflation-synopsis.md
 ```

-## Simulation parameter
+## Simulation parameters

 This example uses poroelasticity to model flow of magma up through a conduit and into a magma reservoir.
-The magma reseroir and conduit have a higher permeability than the surrounding crust.
+The magma reservoir and conduit have a higher permeability than the surrounding crust.
 We generate flow by imposing a pressure on the external boundary of the conduit that is higher than the uniform initial pressure in the domain.
 {numref}`fig:example:magma:2d:step01:diagram` shows the boundary conditions on the domain.
 The parameters specific to this example are in `step01_inflation.cfg`.